SAJAD Portal and Iranian Degree Verification for Australian Visa: MSRT, Laghve Ta'ahod, and AQF Equivalency

 Starting SAJAD Verification: Practical Steps

-Log into the SAJAD portal at sajad.msrt.ir.
-If you graduated before the digital system was implemented (roughly before 2010), your records may need to be manually entered by your university — contact the alumni office for this.
+Log into the SAJAD portal at saorg.ir.
+If you have older records, your university may need to enter them manually — contact the alumni office for this.
 Once your records are accessible, navigate to the credential verification section and initiate a verification request for international use.
-The system generates a time-limited verification code.
+The system generates a verification code.

 Provide this code to your assessing authority alongside your official transcripts and degree certificate.
 The code lets them verify electronically rather than waiting for document authentication through the postal system.